How B2B businesses can get involved in Small Business Saturday

 If you are going to do this, remember to plan it and tell your followers up front that it will be happening, together with the date.

 So, who said B2Bs can’t get involved in Small Business Saturday?
 I hope I’ve given you some ideas that will work for you and set you thinking of even more ways you can get involved.

-If you want to put together an offer and you’re not sure how to do that, remember to register for my webinar.
-I’ll take you through what you need to do to create a successful offer for the big day.
+If you want to put together an offer and you’re not sure how to do that, watch my webinar.
+I’ll take you through what you need to do to create a successful offer for the big day and find new customers.